agarciaBCN/agarciaBCN/README.md

 This has led me to collaborate with great companies and their technological projects, always using the latest technologies. 🤖

+- 💼 This is my Portfolio [agarciabcn.github.io](https://agarciabcn.github.io/portfolio/)
 - 🗃 This is my GitHub, [@agarciaBCN](https://github.com/agarciaBCN/)
-- 💼 This is my LinkedIn [@agarcia-bcn21](https://www.linkedin.com/in/agarcia-bcn21/)
+- 👨‍💼 This is my LinkedIn [@agarcia-bcn21](https://www.linkedin.com/in/agarcia-bcn21/)